What is a Junior ISA?

 A Child Trust Fund (CTF) offered long-term tax-free savings for children; however, this scheme ended in January 2011.
 Parents or guardians can now apply for a Junior ISA instead.

-funds from this into a Junior ISA by contacting the Junior ISA provider.
+If your child has an existing Child Trust Fund (CTF), you can transfer the funds from this into a Junior ISA by contacting the Junior ISA provider.

 A Foresters Friendly Society Junior ISA accepts Child Trust Fund (CTF) transfers.
 Find out more here.